mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 Also try hiding one of your ears by turning your head left or right.
 You should not see an object that has a string `nose` for its `part` field in the `keypoints` array.

-Now that we know how to move the robot's eyes and retrieve detected face data, let's make the robot's eyes to follow the nose of the first detected person.
+Now that we know how to move the robot's eyes and retrieve detected face data, let's put them together to make the robot look at a face.
+Concretely, we'll make the robot's eyes to follow a detected person's nose.
 Update `main` as follows:

 ```js